What Are PFAS?

 - Reduce the levels of these PFAS in drinking water if they exceed the proposed standards.

 A final announcement on the proposal is expected by the end of 2023.

 You can read more about that here: https://www.epa.gov/pfas

 Connecticut Water has always been, and will continue to be committed to complying with all EPA Safe Drinking Water Standards including any that are added as a result of this proposal.

 PFAS in Connecticut

-The Connecticut Department of Public Health (DPH) set a Drinking Water Action Level in 2016 for PFAS that was the same as the EPA Health Advisory (70 ppt) at that time and included three additional PFAS (PFNA, PFHxS, PFHpA) to the group.
+Previously, the Connecticut Department of Public Health (DPH) set a Drinking Water Action Level in 2016 for PFAS that was the same as the EPA Health Advisory (70 ppt) at that time and included three additional PFAS (PFNA, PFHxS, PFHpA) to the group.
 The sum of this group of five PFAS was to be below the target concentration of 70 ppt.
-Any testing being done by Connecticut Water on our sources includes testing for all five PFAS compounds.
+Any testing being done by Connecticut Water on our sources includes testing for those five PFAS compounds.